SeniorMars/seniormars.com/content/projects/resources.md

 I hate when people who want to try their best are held back by a lack of resources or accessibility.
 Unfortunately, I am unable to hold everyone's hand, but I can at least provide some resources that may help you move forwards.

 I enabled comments on this page, so if you have any questions or need help, feel free to ask.
-I also implore anyone who knows more resources to share them with me so I can add them here.
-I hope this page helps and is seen as a resource for those who need it.
+I also implore anyone who knows more resources to share them with me, so I can add them here.
+I hope this page helps and is considered a resource for those who require it.

 Please help me break the cycle!
+Here is my email: seniormars@rice.edu.

+# My favorite video

+This is my favorite video - it is very short, so please watch it: [Best video in the world](https://www.youtube.com/watch?v=LAmKEstKwvc).

+{{ youtube(id="LAmKEstKwvc") }}

+I love this video.
+Even if there is a tint of fakeness and hypocrisy, the power and emotions of these rules lead me to envision an idealism that makes me feel at peace.
+Sometimes, we must let go of our flaws to advance; that is my definition of the path to happiness.

 # For New Students